 Horizontal lines simply start at the bottom and draw the eye to the top of the photo.
 Diagonal lines can begin at the corner of the photograph and lead the eye to the subject in the middle.

 Curved lines can be more mysterious and give a sense of adventure and discovery to a photo.
 The eye naturally traces over the curves until it meets the subject.
 Lazy long curves can be calming to a viewer while tight s-curves can evoke a sense of speed and danger.

 Where Do They Go?

-Leading lines can lead to an object or it can lead to nowhere.
-It may start in the foreground in a sandy trail and lead all the way into the photo to a little beach house.
-Or it may be the beginning of mountain trail that winds it was into the distance with no noticeable termination.
+Leading lines can lead to an object or they can lead to nowhere.
+A leading line may start in the foreground on a sandy trail and lead all the way into the photo to a little beach house.
+Or it may be the beginning of a mountain trail that winds its way into the distance with no noticeable termination.

 Leading lines only have to go someplace.
 The destination does not have to be known to the viewer.
 Sometimes the mystery is the best part of the story in a photograph.

 Leading lines are one of those photographic techniques that always strive to tell a story.
 Once you decide to photograph a leading line you almost naturally create a story.
 You want the viewer to see the line that you are photographing.
 You also want the viewer to be led toward a discovery as their eyes wander down the line to get to something, even if that something is infinity.
 The journey too is what you are trying to convey in your photo as well.

 Rule of Thirds